Dream to Recall: Imagination-Guided Experience Retrieval for Memory-Persistent Vision-and-Language Navigation: Experiments

 \subsubsection{Iterative Room-to-Room (IR2R)}

 \Cref{tab:ir2r_results} presents a comparison of Memoir against both traditional and memory-persistent methods on the IR2R benchmark.
 When applied to traditional VLN models, Memoir demonstrates substantial performance improvements: 11.1\% SPL enhancement for DUET-based implementations and 5.6\% for ScaleVLN-based implementations on unseen scenarios.
 These results prove that incorporating retrieved information from long-term memory serves as an effective prior for robust navigation decisions, even for models not originally designed for memory persistence.
+To disentangle the sources of improvement, we also explicitly analyze a \textit{w/o Retrieval} variant that benefits from training techniques like joint world model pretraining but lacks the active retrieval loop.
+Though this architectural baseline yields improvements on unseen environments, the complete Memoir framework further elevates performance, quantifying the substantial gain from the imagination-guided retrieval mechanism.
 When compared against memory-persistent approaches, Memoir significantly outperforms GR-DUET, achieving 5.4\% improvement in SPL on unseen scenarios (73.3\% versus 67.9\%) and 11.6\% improvement on seen scenarios.
 This superior performance validates our hypothesis that incorporating complete memory information introduces excessive noise that degrades navigation decisions and reduces flexibility in scenarios with limited experience availability.
 Our adaptive retrieval approach effectively addresses these limitations.

 \textbf{Discussion.} While achieving exceptional performance on unseen scenarios, memory-persistent variants often exhibit reduced performance on seen scenarios compared to their traditional counterparts.
-For instance, DUET achieves 74.5\% SPL compared to GR-DUET's 55.1\% on seen environments, with our method experiencing approximately 2\% SPL degradation.
+For instance, DUET achieves 74.5\% SPL compared to GR-DUET's 55.1\% on seen environments, with our method experiencing approximately 3\% SPL degradation.
 This phenomenon stems from: (1) difference in tour lengths between validation splits, seen tours average only 6.4 episodes compared to 71.2 episodes in unseen tours, limiting accumulated experience; (2) regularization effects where long-term memory integration prevents overfitting to training environments by encouraging broader contextual reasoning rather than environmental detail memorization.
 Memoir substantially reduces this performance gap compared to GR-DUET, demonstrating more balanced memory utilization.